The Ultimate Guide to Food in Samoa

 The Best Restaurants in Samoa

-Check out some of our top picks for the best restaurants in Samoa below or head to The Best Places to Eat in Samoa: 20 Best Restaurants in Samoa for our full listing with opening hours, locations and more.
+Check out some of our top picks for the best restaurants in Samoa below, or head to the 20 Best Restaurants in Samoa for our full listing with opening hours, locations and more.

 Paddles Restaurant (Apia, Upolu)